 Here are the hot dogs cooked and ready to serve.
 Yep, hot dog, mustard and relish with a bun!

 Here are the items needed for the stove if you are using propane.
 It has a centerpiece that the flame comes through with the connection on the lower left.
 The hose completes the connection for you to use your propane tank.

 When I bought my stove I had to purchase the larger hose connection for the large 20-pound propane tanks like you use with your barbecue.
 Be sure and check to see what you are buying because some of the stoves do not come with any propane accessories.

 Some come with a small attachment to go with the one pound propane containers.
 The companies sell different accessories like an extra handle, tent and propane attachments.
 This is the burner/cradle, 4″ nipple, hose, valve, and regulator.

 Here is a Tent you can buy as an accessory to bake bread, muffins, casseroles, etc. It makes the stove like an oven.
 Volcano Outdoors 30-700 Lid for Grilling

 Here is the awesome bag that the Volcano Stove II is stored in horizontally.
 You basically let the stove cool down and shake out the little residue that is left.
 Wipe it out and store everything back in the storage bag shown below.

-Here’s the deal with the Volcano Stove, it’s awesome to use after a disaster, an unforeseen emergency and you can take it camping to cook your meals!
+Here’s the deal with the Volcano Stove, it’s awesome to use after a disaster or an unforeseen emergency, and you can take it camping to cook your meals!
 Like I said before, it uses several fuel choices, wood, charcoal, lump charcoal, and propane.
 Thanks for being prepared for the unexpected.